Summit Primary Care

 Family Medicine located in Denver, CO, Colorado Springs, CO, Pueblo, CO & La Junta, CO

 Having high blood pressure puts you at risk for a heart attack, stroke, or other serious health issues.
-Getting a blood pressure screening at Summit Primary Care in Denver, Colorado Springs, and Pueblo, Colorado, is the first step you can take to understand your blood pressure.
+Getting a blood pressure screening at Summit Primary Care in Denver, Colorado Springs, La Junta, and Pueblo, Colorado, is the first step you can take to understand your blood pressure.
 If you have high blood pressure, the compassionate and dedicated team offers comprehensive treatment options and expert guidance.
 Call or schedule an appointment online today to get started.

 High blood pressure, also called hypertension, is when your blood pressure — the force of blood flowing through your blood vessels — is too high.
 Almost half of American adults have high blood pressure, but many don’t know it.

 Normal blood pressure should be below 120 mm Hg for your upper number and below 80 mm Hg for your lower number.
 Anything above 120/80 mm Hg is considered elevated or high blood pressure.